-Clara Dorsch Callahan, Interim Director of the Stuart Center and Director of the Conference Center, holds a BBA in Marketing, a BA in English, and is a MA Candidate all from Marymount University.
+Clara Dorsch Callahan, Director of the Stuart Center for Mission, holds a BBA in Marketing, a BA in English, and is a MA Candidate all from Marymount University.
 Throughout her career Clara has been involved in meeting and event management within the hospitality, technology, and non-profit sectors.
 For the past 20 years she has worked with faith-based non-profit entities.

 The 5th Backdrop LIVE event is happening March 11–March 12, 2022.